 New Albion and It's Later Import

-Drake and the Golden Hind would return to England in September of 1580.
+Drake and the crew of the Golden Hind would head west across the Pacific Ocean after leaving New Albion, traverse that sea, explore the Indonesian archipelago, then return to England in September of 1580.
 The establishment and claim at New Albion would be used to establish English colonial charters for the next two centuries on a sea to sea American continent, first at Roanoke in 1584 and Jamestown in 1607.
 Later it would be used by English explorers and colonists, including George Vancouver, in their claims of territory in Oregon and Canada.